nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to undo the previous command
-2. DoMePlease displays a message that the previous reversible command is undone
+2. sTask displays a message that the previous reversible command is undone
 3. Use case ends

 **Extensions**

 &nbsp;&nbsp;&nbsp;&nbsp;2a.
 User has no previous reversible command
-> 2a1.
-DoMePlease shows an error message
+> 2a1. sTask shows an error message

 #### Use case: Save

 **MSS**

 1. User requests to change the data storage location
-2. DoMePlease displays a message that the data storage file is saved in the new location
+2. sTask displays a message that the data storage file is saved in the new location
 3. Use case ends

 **Extensions**

 &nbsp;&nbsp;&nbsp;&nbsp;2a.
 User has no previous reversible command
-> 2a1.
-DoMePlease shows an error message
+> 2a1. sTask shows an error message

 #### Use case: Exit

 **MSS**

-1. User requests to exit DoMePlease
+1. User requests to exit sTask
-2. DoMePlease application window close
+2. sTask application window close
 3. Use case ends

 ## Appendix C : Non Functional Requirements